-The central class for configuring the delivery of location-related events to your app.
+The object that you use to start and stop the delivery of location-related events to your app.

 - iOS 2.0+

 - tvOS 9.0+

 You use instances of this class to configure, start, and stop the Core Location services.
 A location manager object supports the following location-related activities:

 Tracking large or small changes in the user’s current location with a configurable degree of accuracy.

 Reporting heading changes from the onboard compass. (iOS only)

 Monitoring distinct regions of interest and generating location events when the user enters or leaves those regions.